0123gabriel/Ubuntu_ROS_Tutorial/Install_Build_CARLA.md

 pip install --upgrade pip
 ```

-If you already have pip3, upgrade it by running the third command shown below.
+If you already have pip3, upgrade it by running the third command show below.
 If you do not have it, to install ***pip3*** run this.

 ```bash
 pip install --upgrade pip